kelvinst/ideas/Projects/virgin-man-app/plan.md

   a pornography site
   - That being said, we can also make a list of features that could be included to our future roadmap
+- In the meantime, we should get all the material Steiger have about the virgin man
 - And then, the next steps could be:
   1. Develop a basic version that detects when the user access pornography sites and send an email to another person